Lokahi Canoe Club

 How to join

 We welcome you to join us.
 If you’re interested in paddling with Lōkahi, or in trying outrigger canoe paddling before you make a commitment, come down to the site at any scheduled practice time and talk to a coach.
 The only pre-requisites are that you can swim or otherwise handle yourself in the ocean, like do a survival float, and that you fill out a current HCRA insurance waiver.
-If you’re 18 or over, fill out the adult form, if under 18, complete the form for minors.
+Make sure you sign the form.
+If you are under 18, then you must have a parent or guardian sign the form as well.
+While there is no upper age limit, you must be at least 9 years old to paddle with us.

-Recreational.
-If you decide you’d rather paddle just for fun and fitness, you can join Lōkahi as a recreational paddler.
-Turn in a completed recreational member application, your dues payment and a current HCRA waiver form.
-Dues are $50 for the year and you’ll be eligible to participate in Lōkahi events short of competition.
-You will not be required to participate in club fund raisers, but we would welcome your voluntary participation.
+We encourage you to join with the goal of racing.
+If you decide you’d rather paddle just for fun and fitness, or if your schedule precludes taking the time required to paddle competitively, then you can join Lōkahi as a recreational paddler.
+Turn in a completed application with “RECREATIONAL” checked, your dues payment and a current HCRA waiver form.
+Dues are $150 for 6 months or $40 per month from the month in which you join and you’ll be eligible to participate in Lōkahi events short of HCRA-sanctioned competition.
+You will not be required to participate in club fund raisers, but we welcome your voluntary participation.
+If you just want to paddle one time, you can join a weekday practice session for a $20 donation.

 Lokahi site in Waikiki

-To join Lōkahi to race, fill in, print out and sign the Lōkahi 2010 application form.
+• To join Lōkahi to race, fill in, print out and sign the Lōkahi application form and check COMPETITIVE.

-To join Lōkahi for recreation, fill in, print out and sign the Lōkahi 2010 Recreational Member application form.
+• To join Lōkahi for recreation, fill in, print out and sign the Lōkahi application form and check RECREATIONAL.

 What’s happening now